Current (financial services company): History

-Product Launches
+Services

 Current's first product, a debit card for teens controlled by parents, launched in May 2017.

 Current launched its personal accounts for adults in February 2019, which featured early access to wages with direct deposit, fee-free overdraft (up to $200), no minimum balance requirements, and instant removals of gas holds that stations put on debit cards.

 In 2020, Current became the first U.S. based consumer fintech to launch a points reward system based on debit, which allows its members to earn points redeemable for cash back in their Current accounts.

 In September 2020, Current launched an add cash feature through its partnership with InComm, giving its members the ability to add cash to their Current accounts at over 60,000 stores nationwide that is then instantly available in their Current accounts.

 In January 2022, Current launched a 4% APY savings product.

 In October 2022, Current launched crypto trading without fees in partnership with Zero Hash, giving its over four million members access to buy and sell dozens of coins on its platform without paying trading fees and with instant liquidity from trades.

 Also in October 2022, Current announced it was now doing its own processing directly with Visa.

 In August 2023, Current launched a secured credit building card in partnership with Cross River Bank.
 Current members can build their credit histories through a single spending balance on Current’s platform.
 The secured charge card connects to a members’ available spending balance.

 In early 2024, Current launched Paycheck Advance, its earned wage access product, allowing members to access up to $750 of an upcoming paycheck in advance without any mandatory fees or credit checks.

-Growth and development

-Account growth

-By December 2022, Current had over four million accounts.

-Other milestones included nearly three million accounts in April 2021, two million accounts in November 2022 (doubling its member base in less than six months), and one million accounts in June 2020, less than a year and half after launching its personal accounts.

-Starting in April, Current added over 100,000 new members each month in 2020.
+Earned wage access services allow workers to access wages they have already earned before their scheduled payday.